cbr1N/codwer/Privesc3.md

 # Privelege Escalation Laboratory 3
-## This laboratory work is based on privelege escalation tecnhiques by exploiting different types of binaries.
+### This laboratory work is based on privelege escalation tecnhiques by exploiting different types of binaries and using different tecnhiques.

-### user1
+## user1
 **Pass:	WelcomeToCodwer**

 We start with user1 and have to make our way up to user6 and then take root.